jvanbruegge/adcs_plot/README.md

 ```
 We have the `arr.map` that creates again a new array (every time we update our data) and the `dataFilter` plus the `map` create x times two new arrays, where x is the number of data points.
 The `reduce` alone creates a bazillion arrays in the process.

 That is a lot of allocations for the Javascript engine.
-You can see this also when profiling, the heap is building up quite rapidly and has to be GC'd quite often.
+You can see this also when profiling, the heap is building up rapidly and has to be GC'd quite often.

 So how can we make this better?
 We write a [new version](https://github.com/jvanbruegge/adcs_plot/tree/1b8f124b2fc1cad86afb104ad54cb9a2de5b4004).